Medical cannabis: Modern

 An Irish physician, William Brooke O'Shaughnessy, is credited with introducing cannabis to Western medicine.
 O'Shaughnessy discovered cannabis in the 1830s while living abroad in India, where he conducted numerous experiments investigating the drug's medical utility (noting in particular its analgesic and anticonvulsant effects).
 He returned to England with a supply of cannabis in 1842, after which its use spread through Europe and the United States.
 In 1845 French physician Jacques-Joseph Moreau published a book about the use of cannabis in psychiatry.
 In 1850 cannabis was entered into the United States Pharmacopeia.
 An anecdotal report of Cannabis indica as a treatment for tetanus appeared in Scientific American in 1880.

 The use of cannabis in medicine began to decline by the end of the 19th century, due to difficulty in controlling dosages and the rise in popularity of synthetic and opium-derived drugs.
 Also, the advent of the hypodermic syringe allowed these drugs to be injected for immediate effect, in contrast to cannabis which is not water-soluble and therefore cannot be injected.

 In the United States, the medical use of cannabis further declined with the passage of the Marihuana Tax Act of 1937, which imposed new regulations and fees on physicians prescribing cannabis.
 Cannabis was removed from the U.S. Pharmacopeia in 1941, and officially banned for any use with the passage of the Controlled Substances Act of 1970.

 Cannabis began to attract renewed interest as medicine in the 1970s and 1980s, in particular due to its use by cancer and AIDS patients who reported relief from the effects of chemotherapy and wasting syndrome.
 In 1996, California became the first U.S. state to legalize medical cannabis in defiance of federal law.
 In 2001, Canada became the first country to adopt a system regulating the medical use of cannabis.

 Society and culture

 Legal status

-Countries that have legalized the medical use of cannabis include Argentina, Australia, Brazil, Canada, Chile, Colombia, Costa Rica, Croatia, Cyprus, Czech Republic, Finland, Germany, Greece, Israel, Italy, Jamaica, Lebanon, Luxembourg, Malta, Morocco, the Netherlands, New Zealand, North Macedonia, Panama, Peru, Poland, Portugal, Rwanda, Spain, Sri Lanka, Switzerland, Thailand, the United Kingdom, and Uruguay.
+Countries that have legalized the medical use of cannabis include Argentina, Australia, Brazil, Canada, Chile, Colombia, Costa Rica, Croatia, Cyprus, Czech Republic, Finland, Germany, Greece, Israel, Italy, Jamaica, Lebanon, Luxembourg, Malta, Morocco, the Netherlands, New Zealand, North Macedonia, Panama, Peru, Poland, Portugal, Rwanda, Sri Lanka, Switzerland, Thailand, the United Kingdom, and Uruguay.
 Other countries have more restrictive laws that allow only the use of isolated cannabinoid drugs such as Sativex or Epidiolex.
 Countries with the most relaxed policies include Canada, the Netherlands, Thailand, and Uruguay, where cannabis can be purchased without need for a prescription.
 In Mexico, THC content of medical cannabis is limited to one percent.
 In the United States, the legality of medical cannabis varies by state.